rosen925/COVID/README.md

 # COVID
-Senior project analyzing COVID-19 cases and different Census population profiles Libraries used were Pandas and GeoPandas
+Senior project analyzing COVID-19 cases and different Census population profiles.
+Libraries used were Pandas and GeoPandas